 - Pixabay – images, vectors and illustrations.
 Requires signup.

-- Startup Stock Photos – stock photos with a business theme.
+- Startup Stock Photos – a small collection of startup business stock photos.

 - Magdeleine – attribution required.